Tang Studies

 Studies

 is not limited to members of the T’ang Studies Society.
-The journal welcomes submissions of original research (25–50 pages in length), annotated translations, reference notes, as well as bibliographic materials in the area of Tang studies.
+The journal welcomes submissions of original research.
+Manuscripts of research articles should typically be in the range of 12,000 to 15,000 words in length.
+The journal also publishes annotated translations, reference notes, and bibliographic materials in the area of Tang studies.
 Inquiries and manuscript submissions should

 Manuscripts that do not